17 Best Sales Tips for 2023 (From Top Sales Consultants)

 - What’s a quick example of someone you’ve helped?

-“Once you organize those thoughts,” says Michael, “it’s really easy to mix and match them to create a cold call script or a series of cold emails.”
+“Once you organize those thoughts,” says Michael, “it’s really easy to mix and match them to create a cold call script or a series of cold emails that influence buying decisions.”

 Training new account executives can seem overwhelming at first, both for the sales leader and the AE.